 Stanley Baldwin, 1st Earl Baldwin of Bewdley, KG, PC, JP, FRS (3 August 1867 14 December 1947) was a British Conservative politician, who dominated the government in his country in the inter-war years, being prime minister three times, in 1923-24, 1924-29 and 1935-37.

 He first became prime minister when his predecessor, Bonar Law, was diagnosed with cancer and retired.
 Most of the actual candidates whom people would have expected had been isolated from the government, leaving only two candidates; Viscount Curzon (the Foreign Secretary) and Baldwin (then Chancellor of the Exchequer).
 The choice formally fell to King George V acting on the advice of senior ministers and officials.
+This had mostly been a formality in previous decades, as typically a retiring Prime Minister would decide on his successor and recommend that the reigning monarch appoint them, which they almost always did.note However, Bonar Law was too ill to advise King George, thus leaving the monarch with the final say; the last time to date this has happened.

 The king turned to Baldwin to become prime minister, setting a precedent which continues to this day; no subsequent prime minister has come from the House of Lords (Sir Alec Douglas-Home, a future Tory leader, would renounce his peerage and stand for a Commons seat when he was called to the palace).
 Neville Chamberlain, then a minor cabinet minister barely off the backbenches, was recruited to replace Baldwin at the Treasury.